isc-projects/kea/doc/guide/ddns.rst

 The configuration can be divided into the following sections, each of which is described below:

--  *Global Server Parameters* - values which control connectivity and global server behavior.
+-  *Global Server Parameters* - define values which control connectivity and global server behavior.

 -  *Control Socket* - defines the Control Socket type and name.